 - Communal Sharing (CS) is a relationship of unity, wherein participants view each other as equivalent and undifferentiated in regard to certain social aspects.
 Archetypal example: Close-Knit Community.

 - Authority Ranking (AR) is an unequal relationship where those higher up in a hierarchy are entitled to deference from but are also responsible for those lower down.
-Archetypal example: Military chain of command.
+Archetypal example: The Chain of Command.

 - Equality Matching (EM) is a relationship where participants are expected to match each other's contributions tit-for-tat and to achieve some kind of balance.
 Archetypal example: Roommates taking turns doing chores.